aackerman/talks/javascript-flow/README.md

 [display slides with syntax flow supports]

 Flow has support for nearly all if not all of the ES2015 specced syntax.
 Classes, arrow functions, import/export syntax is all supported.
 Even some syntax that is in the spec process is supported by flow, such as features like the Async/Await keywords and Object Rest/Spread syntax.
+So unless it's syntax is very early in the spec process, it's probably supported by flow and you won't run into errors.

 Let's take a look at a simple class